kean/Nuke/README.md

 )
 ```

+> Another way to apply processors is by setting the default `processors` on `ImagePipeline.Configuration`.
+These processors will be applied to all images loaded by the pipeline.
+If the request has a non-empty array of `processors`, they are going to be applied instead.

 The advanced options available via `ImageRequestOptions`.
 For example, you can provide a `filteredURL` to be used as a key for caching in case the URL contains transient query parameters.

 ```swift